liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 ## Developing an Ext Plugin

-An Ext plugin changes Liferay itself when deployed; it's not a separate compnent that can be easily removed at any time.
+An Ext plugin changes Liferay itself when deployed; it's not a separate component that can be easily removed at any time.
 For this reason, Ext plugin development is done differently than with other plugin types.
 It's important to remmebr that once an Ext plugin is deployed, some of its files are *copied* inside the